 After learning the muscles involved in bench presses, let’s look at the vast benefits associated with the exercise:

-- Calorie Burner: The bench press is a multi-joint exercise encompassing many muscles, which helps you to burn more calories and consequently more body fat.
+- Calorie Burner: The bench press is a multi-joint exercise encompassing many muscles, which helps you burn more calories and consequently more body fat.

 - Aesthetics: Bench pressing molds your upper body nicely – for males and for females.
 Your chest gets higher and your shoulders and arms develop a great shape.

 - Time Efficient: The bench press is a compound move, helping you work several muscles at the same time, and making you more productive at the gym.

 - Strength: The bench press not only makes your chest muscles stronger but your whole upper body.
 The more weight you bench press, the more weight you can most likely shoulder press, and lift during tricep exercises.
 At the same time, you will become better at performing push-ups.

 - Healthier Bones: Chest presses like other resistance training exercises support bone health and help prevent osteoporosis.

 - Increased Power: Power is your capability to exert force, over a given distance as fast as possible.
 As your upper body becomes stronger performing chest presses, you can increase your power by performing each repetition more intensely.

 - Simplicity: There is not a lot of equipment involved.
 You just need a bench and a set of dumbbells.
 You can also perform the exercise with a barbell or even with resistance bands – band chest press.
 Plus, anyone can do chest presses.
 You do not need to be an expert lifter or be of a specific age or sex.